pivotal/docs-tap/learning-center/troubleshoot-learning-center.md

 In this case, the wildcard domain configuration needed is `*.learningcenter.yourdomain.com`.

-Once this configuration is made, you might need to restart your operator resource by deleting and redeploying to see the URL update.
+After this configuration is made, you might need to restart your operator resource by deleting and redeploying to see the URL update.